-Our family has been under a tremendous amount of stress over the past several months.
+Our family has been under a tremendous amount of stress.
 Not only did we lose our daughter suddenly, but I have a son who has been in tremendous physical pain with no medical answers.
 Finances have been challenging due to expenses we could never have begun to anticipate.
 Tension has been high.
 Yet, peace is permeating my thoughts.
 I recognize it as a peace that can only come from God.
 But yet I’ve gained a new awareness that the peace also stems from somewhere else–someone else.
 That peace comes in knowing that my soulmate is here to soothe the anxiety in my soul.
 We’re on the same page with the goal of running the race, together.

 The thing I want to communicate is that as your kids move into junior high and high school, there will be conflict.
 Chances are that you and your spouse will have very different ideas on what your children should and should not be allowed to do.
 It puts pressure on the family, especially the marriage.
 If your spouse is not a priority and if you’ve not begun communicating early about how the two of you will navigate those rocky roads of the parenting journey, then not only will the parenting lies have you focused on the wrong priorities, but your marriage will most likely come under attack.